sercanisli/sercanisli/README.md

 ### Hi there, I'm Sercan. 👋
-I’m a backend developer.
-I prefer to C# programming language with .NET Entity Framework when i devolope Windows Form Application.
-I pay attention object oriented programming and solid principles in my code.
+I’m an enthusiastic and motivated backend developer.
+I prefer C# as my primary programming language also welcome other programming languages as well.
+I pay attention to object oriented programming and solid principles while developing software.
 My career goal is to become a senior-level backend developer.

 <!--
 **sercanisli/sercanisli** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.